Optimal Coreset for Gaussian Kernel Density Estimation: Introduction

-Generally speaking, the techniques using kernel are called \emph{kernel methods}, in which kernel density estimation is the central role in these techniques.
+Generally speaking, the techniques using kernels are called \emph{kernel methods}, in which KDE is the central role in these techniques.
 Kernel methods are prevalent in machine learning and statistics and often involve optimization problems.
 Optimization problems are generally hard in the sense that solving them usually has a super-linear or even an exponential dependence on the input's size in its running time.
 Therefore, reducing the size of the input will be desirable.
-The most straightforward way to do so is to extract a small subset $Q$ of the input $P$.
+A straightforward way to achieve this is extracting a small subset $Q$ of the input $P$.
 This paper will study the construction of the subset $Q$ such that $\Gb_Q$ approximates $\Gb_P$.

-Classically, statistician concerns about different sort of average error such as $L_1$-error \cite{DG84} or $L_2$-error \cite{scott2015multivariate,silverman1986density}.
-However, there are multiple modern applications that require $L_\infty$-error such as preserving classification margin \cite{scholkopf2002learning}, density estimation \cite{zheng2015error}, topology \cite{phillips2015geometric} and hypothesis test on distribution \cite{gretton2012kernel}.
-More technically, say in topological data analysis, we might want to study the persistent homology of a super-level set of a kernel density estimation.
-In this case, the guarantee of $L_\infty$-error plays a significant role since a small perturbation could cause a significant change in its persistence diagram.
+Classically, statisticians concern about different types of error such as $L_1$-error \cite{DG84} or $L_2$-error \cite{scott2015multivariate,silverman1986density}.
+However, there are multiple modern applications that require $L_\infty$-error such as preserving classification margin \cite{scholkopf2002learning}, density estimation \cite{zheng2015error}, topology \cite{phillips2015geometric} and hypothesis test on distributions \cite{gretton2012kernel}.
+For example, in topological data analysis, we might want to study the persistent homology of a super-level set of a kernel density estimate.
+In this case, $L_\infty$-error plays an important role here since a small perturbation could cause a significant change in its persistence diagram.
 Formally, we would like to solve the following problem. \begin{flushleft} \emph{Given a point set $P\subset \mathbb{R}^d$ and $\eps>0$, we construct a subset $Q$ of $P$ such that

-Then, how small can the size of $Q$, $\abs{Q}$, be?} \end{flushleft} We call this subset $Q$ \emph{$\eps$-coreset}.
+Then, how small can the size of $Q$, $\abs{Q}$, be?} \end{flushleft} We call this subset $Q$ an \emph{$\eps$-coreset}.